JOYFLOWERS/joyflowers.github.io/Unit_1.md

 I do feel that this reflects my abilities but it is a work in process.
 I would not typically publish this work prior to a fully complete system, but in this case, the objective in this course is not to continue with a full-scale Password Manager system.
 If this were the objective, I would publish it when it was fully enhanced, but instead the course will move us in new directions and focus on other aspects of Python.

-Here is the Password Manager program.
+Here is the Password Manager program. pw.py - A Password Locker Systems (PLS) named Phyllis.
+Joy Flowers
+10/11/19
+This Password Locker System manages passwords for you so you do not have to keep track of them.
+It prompts for URL and password.
+It encrypts the password and saves it.
+When retrieving the password, it copies it to the clipboard after decrypting and launches the website.
+It also will generate a password upon request.

+Future Enhancements could include: Adding multiple users, more error validation, saving the added data to a file, and reading from that file.

+NEW FEATURE: Launches Website after retrieving OR after adding a new password

+ Here is a TEST CASE
+Launch the program by running the following command line:

+   ./pw.py service
+   (where service is the service or website you need the password for)

+Examples:

+  ./pw.py amazon
+  ./pw.py expedia
+  ./pw.py gmail

+To see all of the features, try running the program as follows:
+After entering the username as jflowers and the (master) passphrase as ‘GoPhyllisGoPhyllis’,

+At the menu, enter option 3 to generate a password.
+Copy the password
+At the menu, enter option 1 to add a password.
+  Enter www.amazon.com (as suggested in the prompt) Enter amazon 		(as suggested in the prompt)
+  Paste the generated password when prompted for it.
+  Respond N to not launch the website
+At the menu, enter option 2 to retrieve the password.
+  Press enter to launch the website.
+  Note: the website will not automatically return you to the program.
+Return to the program and enter option 4 to exit from it.

+END TEST CASE

     # START PROGRAM
     def intro():